DeKUT-DSAIL/TreeVision/README.md

 git clone https://github.com/DeKUT-DSAIL/DSAIL-TreeVision.git
 ```

+4. Download the pretrained segmentation models:

+* Meta's Segment Anything Model (SAM) checkpoint can be downloaded from [here](https://dl.fbaipublicfiles.com/segment_anything/sam_vit_h_4b8939.pth).
+* The PercepTree pretrained model can be downloaded from [here](https://drive.usercontent.google.com/download?id=108tORWyD2BFFfO5kYim9jP0wIVNcw0OJ&export=download&authuser=0).

+5. Copy the models downloaded in step 4 above to the [assets/models](assets/models) path found in the application's root directory.

-4. On command line, open the application's root folder (`TreeVision`) by running the following command:
+6. On command line, open the application's root folder (`TreeVision`) by running the following command:
 ```bash
 cd TreeVision
 ```

-5. On command line, run the `setup.sh` script from the `DSAIL-TreeVision`'s root directory, using the command:
+7. On command line, run the `setup.sh` script from the `DSAIL-TreeVision`'s root directory, using the command:
 ```bash
 bash setup.sh
 ```

-6. Activate the virtual environment by running this command:
+8. Activate the virtual environment by running this command:
 ```bash
 conda activate treevision
 ```

-7. *DSAIL-TreeVision* runs an image segmentation model for segmentation which requires PyTorch and Detectron2 packages.
-Follow the instructions for [installing PyTorch](https://pytorch.org/get-started/locally/) and [installing detectron2](https://detectron2.readthedocs.io/en/latest/tutorials/install.html) in your platform.
+9. *DSAIL-TreeVision* runs inferences on pretrained image segmentation models which require PyTorch and Detectron2 packages.
+Follow the instructions for [installing PyTorch](https://pytorch.org/get-started/locally/) on your platform and [installing detectron2](https://detectron2.readthedocs.io/en/latest/tutorials/install.html) on Linux or MacOS.
+Windows users see below.

+* **NOTE for Windows users**: There is a Detectron2 fork that can be installed on Windows.
+You can get the installation instructions [here](https://github.com/augmentedstartups/detectron2).

-8. With the virutal environment still active, check that PyTorch and detectron2 were correctly installed by verifying that they import successfully.
+11. With the virutal environment still active, check that PyTorch and detectron2 were correctly installed by verifying that they import successfully.
 ```bash
 python
 import torch